Alan Carr: Stand-up

 Carr performs stand-up regularly, on tour and on television.
 He became a regular performer on the Manchester comedy circuit in his 20s, where he met fellow comedians Jason Manford, Justin Moorhouse and John Bishop, and had his own monthly comedy and cabaret show Alan Carr's Ice Cream Sunday at the Manchester Comedy Store.

 In 2001, Carr won the City Life Best Newcomer of the Year and the BBC New Comedy Awards.

 Carr has been featured in three Edinburgh shows and in 2007 he toured throughout the UK, which was followed by a DVD entitled Tooth Fairy Live.
 He has performed at the Apollo Theatre in London, which was televised for the BBC One series Live at the Apollo, and has been featured in the Royal Variety Performance.

-He has appeared and performed at many festivals, including the Reading and Leeds Festivals, Latitude Festival in Suffolk and Kilkenny Comedy Festival in Ireland.
+Carr has appeared and performed at many festivals, including the Reading and Leeds Festivals, Latitude Festival in Suffolk and Kilkenny Comedy Festival in Ireland.
 He has performed stand-up internationally, including an appearance at the Just for Laughs festival in Montreal.

 In March 2010, Carr took part in Channel 4's Comedy Gala, a benefit show held at the O2 Arena in aid of Great Ormond Street Children's Hospital in London.

 Autobiography

 Look Who It Is! is Carr's autobiography published in 2008.
 It details his life from growing up in Weymouth to presenting The Friday Night Project.
 In the book, Carr recounts how he grew up in the shadow of his father Graham, and was therefore expected to grow up to be a great football player, despite his childhood "puppy fat".
-The book laments on his schooldays – he was picked last for the football team when the other students found out his lack of talent and his father forced him to refuse to communicate with a friend because he was apparently "gaying him up".
+The book laments on his schooldays.
+During that time in his life, Carr was picked last for the football team when the other students found out his lack of talent and his father forced him to refuse to communicate with a friend because he was apparently "gaying him up".
 Carr also tells the story of how puberty left him with "big teeth" and a camp voice.